Williesmith228/data_analysis/README.md

 # data_analysis
-a repository to show data analysis project
+This reposity is some personal part-time  project about data analysis